Formation of Spatial Patterns by Spin-selective Excitations of Interacting Fermions: Hubbard model with magnetic microstructure and spin-selective photoexcitation

-Again, a stable pattern occurs in the particle density.
-In this case, the pattern is more pronounced at the edges of the magnetic domains.

-A further magnetic pattern is a N\'eel-type single-site staggered magnetic structure.
-Here, we also obtain a CDW pattern as shown in \cref{fig:D8U0_8_quarter_filling_8}, for non-interacting fermions as well as at finite $U/\hopping$.
+Similar behavior is also obtained at other than quarter filling, and when changing the periodicity of the magnetic microstructure.
+For example, a \gls{CDP} is also formed for N\'eel-type single site magnetic structure, see \cref{fig:D8U0_8_quarter_filling_8}.

-At half filling, all excited particles will lead to a doublon, and as discussed in the main text and below, this leads to a fast decay of the CDW pattern.
-We complement this discussion by comparing our results at $U/\hopping = 4$ and $\Delta/\hopping = 8$ obtained at quarter filling with the ones at half filling, shown in \cref{fig:D8U4_half_vs_quarter_filling}.
-As can be seen, on the time scale displayed, at both values of the filling a CDW-pattern is obtained.
-However, due to the exclusive formation of doublons at half filling, the CDW is less stable in this case and will decay soon.
+As shown in \cref{fig:D8U4_half_vs_quarter_filling} for $U/\hopping = 4$ and $\Delta/\hopping = 8$ at quarter and at half filling, on the time scale displayed, at both values of the filling a \gls{CDP} is obtained.
+However, as discussed below, the dominant formation of doublons at half filling leads to a faster decay of the \gls{CDP} in this case.